Samuell1/cdn-plugin/README.md

 ```

 #### Push Assets
-Pushes assets but does not delete files on CDN.
+Pushes assets but does not delete old files on CDN.

 ```
 php artisan cdn:push